 At this visit, all inclusion/exclusion criteria should be reviewed prior to randomization and dosing, including the determination of eligibility by the reading center.
-Subjects will be randomized using the interactive web response system.
-A complete ophthalmic exam including
+Subjects will be randomized using the Interactive Web Response (IWR) System.
+A complete ophthalmic exam including slitlamp exam of the cornea, iris, anterior chamber, lens, and aqueous reaction (cells and flare), dilated fundus exam of the vitreous and retina, and IOP measurement will be performed and imaging collected as per the Visit Schedule.

 All assessments should be performed on the same day.
-All study visits should be scheduled and projected based on the Day 1 visit date with the exception of Visit 2a which should be based on the Day 1 dose date.
+All study visits should be scheduled and projected based on the Day 1 visit date.

-Blood should be drawn for PK and complement profiling (select sites only) and anti-pegcetacoplan antibodies.
+Blood should be drawn for anti-pegcetacoplan antibodies.